Analyze Social Behaviour on GetSocial Dashboard¶

 Transaction by product type¶

 GetSocial in-app purchase tracking automatically captures product type.
-This chart shows product type breakdown time series.
+This chart shows the number of transactions per product type to help identify which products are more popular.

 Time to first purchase¶